ring0-c0d3-br34k3r/SignatureStriker/README.md

 ## Description

-signatureStricker is a proof-of-concept tool written in C that disables driver signature enforcement for a specific driver installed on a Windows operating system.
+signatureStricker is a tool written in C that disables driver signature enforcement for a specific driver installed on a Windows operating system.
 This is achieved by directly manipulating driver information obtained through the Windows API.

 ## Purpose